nadvamir/gofish/README.md

   ```
 * `GET /gofish/api/v2/shop/` -- Upgrades the player can buy

   Returns a list of all upgrades in the game.

-The response is in the following format:
+  Success response:

   ```javascript
   {